realniraj/azure-entra-id-samples/EntraLens-Service-Principal-Auditor/README.md

 # 🛡️ EntraLens: Service Principal Auditor

-Project EntraLens is a comprehensive PowerShell script designed to provide deep visibility into the security posture of a Microsoft Entra ID tenant.
-By leveraging the Microsoft Graph API, the script inventories every Service Principal—including applications, managed identities, and legacy workloads—and gathers critical data points that are often difficult to correlate manually.
+Project EntraLens provides comprehensive scripts (PowerShell and Bash) designed to give you deep visibility into the security posture of a Microsoft Entra ID tenant.
+By leveraging the Microsoft Graph API or Azure CLI, the scripts inventory every Service Principal—including applications, managed identities, and legacy workloads—and gather critical data points that are often difficult to correlate manually.
 This includes assigned permissions, credential types and their expiration dates, ownership details, and, most importantly, the last sign-in activity.
 The final output is a single, detailed CSV report, enabling security administrators and IT governance teams to easily audit for stale credentials, excessive permissions, and abandoned identities, thereby strengthening the overall security of their cloud environment.

 ## ✨ Key Features